Krio-Labs/klipstream-analysis/decision_docs/audio_highlight_score_analysis.md

 - Start and end times
 - Combined text from overlapping paragraphs
 - Word count and speech rate calculations

+The sliding window generator is implemented in `raw_pipeline/sliding_window_generator.py` and creates a CSV file with segments that are used for subsequent analysis.

 ## 2. Audio Feature Extraction